Syntax-Err0r/Syntax-Err0r.github.io/docs/Return_Of_The_Extension.md

 ![](assets/old_extension.gif)

 Following a similar walkthrough on my first blog I recommend turning Developer Mode on, installing the extension, and then opening the Secure Preferences/Preferences file to identify WHAT exactly changed.
+You can use a JS diff tool for this.

 ### POC